gmjjatin/dailyobjects-part1/README.md

 Its MEAN Stack (angular) based project to create customer portal for DailyObjects recruitment assignment.

-It uses html ,css, javascript.
+It uses html ,css, javascript and angular

 ## Development server